Jaingarveet/Agentic_Research_Team/README.md

 * **De-duplication issue:** Since every interview session generates a unique ID, transitioning the global state from a simple list to a key-value dictionary (mapped by interview ID) would act as a natural deduplication filter.
 Alternatively, inserting a lightweight, programmatic validation node immediately before compilation could parse these IDs and prune duplicate context, saving the LLM from wasting reasoning tokens on redundant data.

-* **Containerized LaTeX Runtime:** Package `pdflatex` and environment dependencies into a minimal Docker container to eliminate host-level setup and guarantee 100% cross-platform reproducibility.
+* **Containerized LaTeX Runtime:** Package `pdflatex` and environment dependencies into a minimal Docker container to eliminate host-level setup and improving reproducibility across platforms.

 ## Acknowledgments:
 * I took some refereneces for schema design from the langgraph foundational course.